 This comparison of the ocean to a violent riot, and of Neptune to a powerful, calming, righteous man who calms the squabbling crowd paints a vivid image that describes the furor contained within Juno towards Aeneas (and thus Aeneas’ own irrationality and unwillingness to push forward with his journey) juxtaposed with Aeneas’ destiny to found Rome preventing him from throwing his own life away out of remorse for Troy.
 This theme of Aeneas having somewhat of a split position in regards to his founding of Rome is common throughout the numerous similes implemented by Virgil.

-The duality expressed in the previous simile pops up again late in book 1, after Aeneas and his men make landfall at Carthage and Aeneas is gazing down at the bustling city, admiring its productivity and liveliness:
+The duality expressed in the previous simile pops up again late in book 1, after Aeneas and his men make landfall at Carthage, and Aeneas is gazing down at the bustling city, admiring its productivity and liveliness:

 “Just as the bees in early summer, busy